jamesfebin/AIBodh-Website/_posts/2025-12-02-bevy-rust-game-development-chapter-4.markdown

 There's one more problem.
 Walk your character behind a tree.
 Notice anything odd?

 The player always renders on top.
 They don't disappear behind the tree trunk.
 In a top-down game, objects further up the screen should appear "behind" objects lower on the screen.
-A character walking north should disappear behind trees as they pass them.
+A character walking north should disappear behind trees as they pass them. (//Todo saying north further up screen is confusing, the below explanation of closer to the bottom of the screen is much better explanation, hence refine this)

 This is **Y-based depth sorting**.
 The concept is simple: objects with a lower Y position (closer to the bottom of the screen) are "in front" of objects with a higher Y position.
-Think of it like a stage: actors downstage (closer to audience) block actors upstage.

 In 2D rendering, Z determines draw order.
 Higher Z draws on top.
 So we need:
 - **Higher Y** (top of screen) → **Lower Z** (drawn first, appears behind)